Lord's Supper, Memorizing, Water Baptism & Biblical Stewardship

 Why Give to our Lord?
 Three Reasons why...

 THE LORD'S SUPPER OR COMMUNION

-Why do Churches practise the Lord’s Supper?
+Why do Churches practice the Lord’s Supper?

 The Lord's supper is also only for the saved person.
 I Corinthians 11:23-26 tells us what it represents.
-The bread represents Christ's body and the grape juice represents His blood which was shed for us.
+The bread represents Christ's body, and the grape juice represents His blood which was shed for us.
 This is a reminder of what Christ has done for us until He comes back.
 This is a serious time and should never be taken lightly.

-The Lord's Supper, also referred to as the Communion, is one of two ordinances which Jesus gave to the church (the other being water baptism).
+The Lord's Supper also referred to as the Communion, is one of two ordinances which Jesus gave to the church (the other being water baptism).
 Its practice is exercised in virtually all Christian churches in varying frequency — perhaps as often as every service or only one service a month.
 The origin of the practice begins with Christ's Last Supper with his disciples, the evening before his trial and execution.
 These verses are taken from that account.

 1 Corinthians 11: 24-28